DNF? HEA? OTT? OMG!!

 A hero who has a mixture of Alpha Hero and Beta Hero characteristics.

 Happily Ever After.
 Just like the fairy tales of your youth, this is how every romance story should end (in my opinion!).
 The H/h have battled to be together over the course of the novel and this is the emotional payoff.
 The sweet reward of unconditional love that makes all the struggles worthwhile.

 Hero/heroine, or Him/her, or Hero/hero, or Heroine/heroine.
 A shorthand way to refer to the main couple in a book.

 The switch between POV’s, so you’re swapping whose head you’re “inside”.
 One chapter from the FMC’s perspective, and then the next chapter will be from the perspective of the MMC.

 Heat level is the amount of hanky panky you can expect.
 This ranges from clean to steamy.
 Essentially, is there on page sex (not just “fade to black”) and how much of it.

 Happy For Now.
 The story ended and the H/h are in a relationship, but it’s not perfect.
 Perhaps the characters didn’t go through enough of an emotional journey for this to be a HEA, perhaps there are still issues to be worked through.
 However, the difference between an HEA and a HFN can be subtle, nuanced and often determined by whether the reader likes the main characters enough to want them to stay together.

-Kindle Unlimited, a monthly Amazon subscription that gives you access to thousands of e-books for free.
-Sounds interesting?
-Link to earlier article
+KU stands for Kindle Unlimited, a monthly Amazon subscription that gives you access to thousands of e-books for free.
+Sound interesting?
+Check out our article here!

 One female lead and two (or more) male leads.